Are You Ready?

 - Building a fire (try not to use any lighters or matches)

 - First -Aid and trauma treatment

 - Purify water to drink

 - And many more skills

 We need to challenge ourselves.
 Yes, we are tired of a long working week, and there are many other things to do around the house.
 The way I see this, if we are saying that we are preppers, then we must understand that the word prepper is a sugarcoated word for a survivalist.
-A real survivalist goes to the extreme to be up to date with bushcraft skills and any other preparation skill possible.
-So are we the “real thing” or we are just one of the many, the “wanna be’s.”
+A real survivalist goes to the extreme with bushcraft skills and any other preparation skill possible.
+Are we the “real thing” or are we just one of the many, the “wanna be’s.”